SergiuTripon/irdm-collaborative-filtering/README.md

-### IRDM Group Assignment - Collaborative filtering project using Deep Learning
+### IRDM - Collaborative filtering project using Deep Learning - Group Assignment Code

-This is a group assignment I completed as part of the [COMPGI15 - Information Retrieval and Data Mining](http://www.cs.ucl.ac.uk/teaching_learning/syllabus/mscml/gi15_information_retrieval_data_mining/) module (MSc Web Science and Big Data Analytics) which I undertook at UCL.
+This is the code of the group assignment I completed as part of the [COMPGI15 - Information Retrieval and Data Mining](http://www.cs.ucl.ac.uk/teaching_learning/syllabus/mscml/gi15_information_retrieval_data_mining/) module (MSc Web Science and Big Data Analytics) which I undertook at UCL.

 ---